PhilMele/M2Project/readme.md

 * **Commits** : I struggled to exlain myself in simple terms, when doing some commits.
 This resulted in exceeding the best practice number of characters.
 * **Use of forms**: should the game be extended, and the use of databases not being an option, the hero actions and decisions could be validated through forms to update a URL.
 This URL could then be copied by the user, if they wanted to pause the game and come back to the point where they left it.
 * **Local Storage**: Alternatively to the `use of forms` paragraph above, local storage could also be used.
 However the data would disapear if the user was to change browser.
 I think using URL would be a better option, without databases.
+* **Responsivness**: It would make sense to have at least 2 different designs depending on the user screen.
+A quick win could simply to not alter the map size, but simply move the hero inventory section to the right.
+In a mobile version, this inventory section could be displayed through a panel, similar to a `navbar` only this time the panel animation would appear from right to left.
+A more ambitious project could be to look at making the javascript dynamically responsive.
+For this more ambitious option the following code could be iterated: https://stackoverflow.com/questions/47957633/how-can-i-dynamically-get-browser-height-and-width

    **Final note**: on some occasions, the browser refreshes by itself during the game.
 I have not been able to identify if this is due to my laptop, or related to the code.
 It did not happen when using the github page link.